 - Property damage (such as the cost of repairs to or replacement of your motorcycle)

-What Is the Statute of Limitations for Motorcycle Accidents New York?
+What Is the Statute of Limitations for Motorcycle Accidents in Pennsylvania?

-In New York, the statute of limitations for a motorcycle accident is generally three years from the date of the incident.
-Failure to file a personal injury lawsuit within that time means the court will likely not allow the case to go forward.
-There are very limited exceptions to this rule, however, and injury victims should always consult with an attorney to determine their eligibility for filing a civil lawsuit.
+In Pennsylvania, the statute of limitations for filing a personal injury lawsuit as a result of a motorcycle accident is generally two years from the date of the collision.
+After the statute of limitations expires, the court will typically not accept the filing.
+There are several exceptions to this rule, and injury victims who seek justice through the courts are advised to speak with a qualified attorney to determine their legal standing for filing a lawsuit.